With many note taking apps available today, choosing the right one that meets your needs is important to maximize your productivity.

 - Offline mode – Work offline and download files on any device.
 Sync across multiple devices and continue working even if you don’t have internet access.

-- Nimbus Clarity – Easily create annotated screenshots and video clips.
+- Nimbus Capture – Easily create annotated screenshots and video clips.
 It integrates with Nimbus Platform so you can communicate better visually with your clients and teammates.